-The Master of Public Health at Bay Path University was designed to give students an advantage, by offering unique curriculum with a focus on epidemiology and management.
-This professional, practice-based degree prepares graduates to assume leadership roles in a variety of public health settings at the local, state, federal, and international level.
+The Master of Public Health at Bay Path University was designed to give students an advantage, by offering a unique curriculum with a focus on epidemiology and management.
+This professional, practice-based degree prepares graduates to assume leadership roles in a variety of public health settings at the local, state, federal, and international levels.
 Graduates can work in a variety of settings including governmental organizations, community-based agencies, non-profit entities, schools, and medical facilities.

 A public health degree is a minimum requirement for many high demand jobs, including epidemiologists, environmental health specialists, public health policy advisors, advanced health educators, and health survey researchers.